Sevada797/JS4hacking/Readme.md

 (
 1) add menu() function for listing all other functions
-2) add other cool tools :D (SPOILER: reflection checker for cookies and storage items in html, auto-bruter script etc..)
+2) add other cool tools (SPOILER: reflection checker for cookies and storage items in html, auto-bruter script etc..)
 )